mojahid/Mapping-Deprived-Areas-Using-Deep-Neural-Networks/2.Data_Processing/README.md

 3 - Non-built-up area with label 2

-For the raw image handing, the give data was two geoTiff files:
+For the raw image handing, the given data was two geoTiff files:
 1- Map image extracted from Google earth engine using [this branch of the project](https://github.com/arathinair11/Satellite-Imagery)
 2- Labeled image that is mapping three labels:
     2.1 - Built-up areas with label 0